dankovacek/flood_frequency/README.md

 Flood Frequency Analysis (FFA) is common practice for hydrologists to estimate flood magnitude.
 A typical method of estimating a return period flood uses the annual peak  instantaneous flow series as an input, fitting a statistical distribution to the data (typically GEV, LPIII, etc.) and then extrapolating beyond the data, where there is considerable uncertainty.

 A dataset of sufficient length to capture the true distribution of annual  floods does not exist.
 As a result, practitioners as a rule use limited sample sizes to work with.
-The samples are then invariably sensitive to sampling variability.
+The samples are then sensitive to sampling variability.
 Further, the fragile assumption of non-stationarity founds the basic FFA methodology on soggy ground (nice).

 Fitting a Log-Pearson type 3 distribution to the full set of annual maximum peak instantaneous flow events, we get some continuous estimate of the underlying distribution (solid red line).